Menu

 Online Exhibitions: All sizes accepted, work does not have to be for sale and up to five images may be entered.

-Shipping Requirements for in gallery exhibitions: As noted in AIS prospectuses beginning in 2024, artists are required to ship artwork in a commercial strong box brands such as StrongBox™ by Airfloat, Masterpak, Uline, or a FedEx Premium Art Box.
+Shipping Requirements for in-gallery exhibitions: As noted in AIS prospectuses, artists are required to ship artwork in a commercial strong box brands such as StrongBox™ by Airfloat, Masterpak, Uline, or a FedEx Premium Art Box.
 NO OTHER BOXES WILL BE ACCEPTED.
 The gallery will refuse delivery of your artwork if not in approved shipping container.
 Watch this video to understand why the approved shipping boxes are necessary.

 No wooden crates are acceptable.
 Hand delivered work does not require an artbox but no extra packing materials including packing peanuts are allowed for hand delivered.
 Return shipping labels are required.